Leola, PA Landscaping Case Study: Sloped Property Turns into Multi-Leveled Functional Space

 Unifying the Look

 This is the type of landscaping project that could have gone awry if the design hadn’t been focused on properly incorporating existing spaces with the new ones.
-The last thing that you want is for a new space to look like it doesn’t “belong.”flagstone patio with pergola
+The last thing that you want is for a new space to look like it doesn’t “belong.”

 One of the big goals of the design was to “unify the look.”
 Because we were working with existing spaces—the pool area, boulders, and fire pit were already there—that the homeowners wanted to leave be, it was important that we added to the design in a conscientious way.
 In other words, we needed to make sure that the new spaces we added worked with what was already there.